eliasfs06/task-tracker/README.md

 # Task Tracker
 ```
-This app keeps track of tasks, saving their description and total time taken for complete the taks.
+This app keeps track of tasks, saving their description and total time taken for complete it.
 For this app we used Vue.js and TypeScript
 ```